Threaded-Field-Lines Model for the Low Solar Corona Powered by the Alfven Wave Turbulence: Introduction

 The described global models simulate the steady state of the solar terrestrial environments, which serves as a background for {\it space weather}.
 Space weather describes the dynamic state of the Earth's magnetosphere-ionosphere system, which is driven by the solar wind and solar ionizing radiation.
 The greatest disturbances in space weather are geomagnetic storms, the most severe of which are caused by coronal mass ejections (CMEs) (see \cite{gosling1993}).
-While there are many models of CME initiation by magnetic free energy, these simulations are often performed in a small Cartesian box \cite[e.g.][]{torok2005}, or using global models with no solar wind (e.g. \cite{antiochos1999} and \cite{ fan2004}).
-So far there have only been a few magnetically driven Sun-to-Earth CME simulations through a realistic interplanetary medium using 3-D MHD (cf. { {\it Manchester et al.} (2004a, 2004b, 2005)}, \cite{lugaz07} and \cite{toth2007}).
-The MHD simulation of \cite{toth2007} was able to match the CME arrival time to Earth within 1.8 hours and reproduce the magnetic field magnitude of the event.

-A simple but convenient way to simulate a magnetically-driven CME is to superimpose a \cite{gibson98} (GL) or \cite{titov99} (TD) magnetic flux-tube configuration onto the background state of the SC.
-Specific examples of such CME simulations using the AWSoM model for the SC and IH with a superimposed GL magnetic configuration include \cite{manchester2012} and \cite{jin13,Jin:2017a,Jin:2017b}.
-The GL magnetic configuration describes an erupting magnetic filament filled with excessive plasma density.
-That filament becomes an expanding flux rope (magnetic cloud) in the ambient solar wind while evolving and propagating outward from the Sun, thus allowing the simulation of the propagation to 1 AU of a magnetically driven CME.
-In a similar way, by superimposing multiple TD configurations, \cite{linker16} have recently modeled the July 2000 CME eruption.
+To simulate the evolution of such ``transient'' from Sun to 1 AU requires significant computational resources.